 Thus, as you will see, Ganesha is known as the god of wisdom - since wisdom finally boils down to making a difference between good and bad, right and wrong, people you should trust and people you shouldn't.
 Being one of the later Hindu deities (not as old as vedic deities, but more contemporary and maybe thus more relevant in today's times), and the one who is worshiped aggressively across the world during these times - the Kali yuga - when Dharma is on its last legs - I hope this is one quality that Ganesha bestows to his devotees, since this is the most important skill one can have to make one's life free of worldly obstacles!

 * Of course, although the timeline for this tale is clear, if we go by it, it would mean that the story about Ganesha writing Jaya (Mahabharata) for Vyasa does not fit in the timeline (see this).
 Either that story has a different timeline, or Vyasa wrote Jaya much late, after Ganesha was born.
 So when Vyasa wrote Jaya, Ganesha must have been a toddler!

 ** This story is rather different from the more well-known story where Shiva beheads Parvati's son and then fits the head of Indra's white elephant (Airavat) and then breathes life into him.
-I am told that this version is from Shiva Purana, while the story I have narrated here is from Skanda purana.
+I am told that the more popular version is from Shiva Purana, while the story I have narrated here is from Skanda Purana.
 I do not have direct access to these texts as of now.
 But when I do get that, I will clear some air around this.
 If anyone else already knows about these matters in more detail, you are welcome to post your comments as always.